Bipolar Disorder Treatment Options

 There are six basic steps to CBT:

-- Accept your diagnosis: The initial step involves coming to terms with your bipolar disorder, understanding what it does and acknowledging that it is the root cause of many of your issues.
+- Accept your diagnosis: The initial step involves coming to terms with your bipolar disorder, understanding what it does, and acknowledging that it is the root cause of many of your issues.
 Many have trouble or feel guilty by conceding this fact, so it is essential that they learn the causes, and signs, and symptoms of bipolar disorder.
 Doing so allows them to accept that they need help, but confirms that they are not an isolated case.

 - Mood Observation: Those suffering from bipolar disorder are asked to keep notes in a journal or worksheet, logging observations or particular instances that stood out.
-They are asked to rate their daily mood on a scale of 0-10, 0 standing for depressed, five standing for an average day, and ten standing for a very elevated or irritable mood.
-By keeping a log, they can study this by themselves, or discuss with their therapists and look for triggers that lead to mood swings.
+They are asked to rate their daily mood on a scale of 0-10, 0 standing for depression, five standing for an average day, and ten standing for a very elevated or irritable mood.
+By keeping a log, they can study this by themselves, or discuss it with their therapists and look for triggers that lead to mood swings.

 - Cognitive Reformation: By noting triggers or flawed thinking patterns, the patient becomes more self-aware in the future.
 During this reformative stage, the patient attempts to identify flawed thinking, alter flawed reasoning, or avoid problem areas.
 This stage is awkward, but with the help of a therapist, the patient should slowly improve in the way they self-assess.
 This increased self-awareness can keep their thoughts balanced and prevent them from entering into negative thought loops that drag them into states of mania or depression.

 - Problem Solving: At this stage, the patient is acquiring the ability to identify problems, come up with solutions, pick the ideal solution, employ it, and then see an outcome.
-Generally, this is first learned and engaged in therapy sessions until it becomes a habitual behavior.
-Such problem solving can be applied from anything to relationships, to work, to bad decisions, to bad thoughts.
+Generally, this is first learned and engaged in therapy sessions until it becomes habitual behavior.
+Such problem solving can be applied from anything to relationships, to work, too bad decisions, to bad thoughts.
 The goal is not to allow these stressors or triggers to gain control over your thoughts and actions.

 - Improving Social Skills: Many who have bipolar disorder have trouble blending in or developing ordinary social skills due to the symptoms of their disorder.
 This causes them to feel both lonely and out of control, but by learning social skills and tools they can better manage relationships, which are a vital aspect of healthy and happy living.

 - Stabilization: Creating a rhythm or routine is one of the most important things a person with bipolar disorder can do.
 Fashioning a predictable and healthy pattern to the day helps stabilize moods, and prevents them from falling into depressive doldrums that mainly involve cycles of oversleeping.
-This includes regular exercise, chores and house upkeep, consistent meals and sleep schedules, getting involved in the community, and spending times with family and friends.
+This includes regular exercise, chores, and house upkeep, consistent meals and sleep schedules, getting involved in the community, and spending time with family and friends.

 ECT, also known as shock therapy is an effective treatment for several mental disorders, despite what your initial feelings towards it might be.
 Initially introduced in the 30’s and made infamous through movies such as, “One Flew Over the Cuckoo’s Nest” ECT was much different back then than it is now.
 At the time, muscle relaxants were not developed or put in use, and the doctor’s ability to modulate the shock voltage to the brain was arcane at best.
 As a result, patients would regularly suffer broken bones or various injuries due to the violent convulsions and seizures caused by the electric shock to the brain.
 These days, however, ECT is used for those who do not respond to therapy or medication and, according to the U.S. Food and Drug Administration, it has shown to be useful in aiding nearly 80% of people who suffer from clinical depression.